-The World Championship Snowmobile Derby on the Eagle River Derby Track helped put Vilas County on the map as a premier snowmobiling destination.
-There’s a lot more to snowmobiling in Vilas County than fast sleds; the snowmobile was literally born in Vilas County and on Vilas County’s trails, you can explore that rich past while taking in some incredible natural beauty.
+The World Championship Snowmobile Derby on the Eagle River Derby Track helped put Vilas County on the map as a premier snowmobiling destination, but there’s a lot more to snowmobiling in northern Wisconsin than fast sleds.
+The snowmobile was literally born in Vilas County, and on our scenic Northwoods trails, you can explore that rich past while taking in some incredible natural beauty.
 Ride on over to these top trailside spots.

 Lac Vieux Desert

 Vilas County is home to 1,300 lakes, which makes the riding here especially scenic and unique.
 For example, in northern Vilas County, on the border with Michigan, you’ll find the headwaters of the Wisconsin River.
 Lac Vieux Desert is a 4,260 acre, spring-fed lake with a rich history—it was named long ago by French fur trappers.
 It’s a picturesque lake that’s a nice place to swing past on rides north to the Land O’ Lakes area.

 Just south of Boulder Junction, you’ll find a beautiful wooded peninsula that’s covered with massive, 130-foot pines.
 It’s called Cathedral Point and it’s one of the many natural forest-related wonders that you’ll encounter in Vilas County.

 International Snowmobile Racing Hall of Fame & Museum